 IPSN membership fees are reviewed annually and are valid for one calendar year from January 1 to December 31.

-The IPSN completed the mapping of hairdressing between Australia, New Zealand, Hong Kong/China and Japan.
+The IPSN completed the mapping of hairdressing between Australia, New Zealand, Hong Kong/China, Thailand and Japan.
 The final project report includes:

 - Mapping of all standards/curriculum modules between each country in an agreed common framework.